eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/index.md

 of specifications that will be developed to support the implementation of the European Digital Identity Wallet.
 * "[Discussion Topics](./discussion-topics)" the list of discussion topics that are open for public consultation.
-The topics are organized into three iterations, each focusing on a specific set of subjects to be included in a major document release.
+The topics are organised into three iterations, each focusing on a specific set of subjects to be included in a major document release.